adama-wzr/CNN-Keff/README.md

 The packages required to run this code are PIL, numpy, Tensorflow/Keras, and os.

-If you find this work useful for your research, please cite the related work (a DOI and manuscript will be linked when available):
+If you find this work useful for your research, please cite the publication (pre-proof, will add the actual publication when available):

- - work
- - DOI
+ - Adam, A., Fang, H., & Li, X. (2023).
+Effective thermal conductivity estimation using a convolutional neural network and its application in topology optimization.
+In Energy and AI (p.
+100310).
+Elsevier BV. https://doi.org/10.1016/j.egyai.2023.100310

 The training dataset can be found on MendeleyData, using the link below: